Thorkage/Pathfinder-GPR/README.md

 # Pathfinder-GPR
 [![Python Version](https://img.shields.io/badge/python-3.13-blue)](https://www.python.org/downloads/)

 *Pathfinder* is a set of algorithms to automatically detect interfaces in GPR data.
-It was developed for the UWiBaSS system from NORCE (Norwegian Research Center in Tromsø) [source] for the purpose of deriving snow depths as well as snow stratigraphy.
+It was developed for the UWiBaSS system from NORCE (Norwegian Research Center in Tromsø) ([Jenssen and Jacobsen (2020)](https://doi.org/10.1080/09205071.2020.1799871), [Jenssen and Jacobsen (2021)](https://www.mdpi.com/2072-4292/13/13/2610), [Jenssen et al (2024)](https://arc.lib.montana.edu/snow-science/objects/ISSW2024_P8.2.pdf)) for the purpose of deriving snow depths as well as snow stratigraphy.

 ### Requirements